siliconwitchery/docs/s1-module/s1-module.md

 The S1 module combines Bluetooth, FPGA and power management into a single module.
 It's intended for low power applications where the flexibility of an FPGA is required, while still having the conveniences of a wireless microcontroller.

-With a footprint of just 6 x 11.5 x 1.6mm, the module can be integrated into small form factor designs, without the need for extra power circuity due to the built in power management system.
+With a footprint of just 6 x 11.5 x 1.6mm, the module can be integrated into small form factor products.
+The built in battery and power management further reduces the need for external components and can allow for incredibly integrated designs.

-Simply connect a battery, and the device is operational.
+Simply connect a battery, and the module is fully operational.

-The FPGA used is a [Lattice iCE40 Ultra Plus](https://www.latticesemi.com/en/Products/FPGAandCPLD/iCE40UltraPlus) featuring 5k LUTs, 1Mb RAM, DSP blocks, PLL, and hardware capable of SPI, I2C and I3C.
-8 IO pins are exposed, including I3C capable IO and a differential pair for USB.
+The on board [Lattice iCE40 Ultra Plus](https://www.latticesemi.com/en/Products/FPGAandCPLD/iCE40UltraPlus) FPGA features 5k LUTs, 1Mb RAM, DSP blocks, PLL, and hardware serial blocks.
+8 GPIO pins are exposed, including I3C capable IO and a differential pair for USB.

-The Bluetooth device is a [Nordic nRF52811](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF52811) with support for Bluetooth 5.2, Thread and long range capabilities.
-The module features an integrated antenna and clock circuity, and two ADC pins are exposed which can also be used as GPIO, or wake from sleep triggers.
+The main processor is a [Nordic nRF52811](https://www.nordicsemi.com/Products/Low-power-short-range-wireless/nRF52811) supporting Bluetooth 5.2,  Long Range, and Thread.
+The module includes an integrated antenna and two additional GPIO pins connected to the nRF52 which may be used as ADC channels, or wake from deep sleep triggers.

 Power control and battery charging is managed from a dedicated [Maxim MAX77654 PMIC](https://www.maximintegrated.com/en/products/power/power-management-ics/MAX77654.html).
-The device powers all the internal rails, and provides three external user adjustable voltage rails.
-One of the rails may be used as a buck-boost output and can provide up to 5V from a single LiPo source.
-Single lithium cells may be charged and monitored directly from the module with a wide range of rate and safety options.
+The PMIC provides three adjustable voltage rails, one of which may be used as a buck-boost output and can provide up to 5.5V from a single lithium cell.
+The lithium cell may be charged and monitored directly from the module with a wide range of rate and safety options.

-[32Mbit of on board Flash](https://www.mouser.se/datasheet/2/590/AT25SL321_112-1385816.pdf) allow the FPGA binary to be stored on the module, as well as other user data which can be read or written to during runtime.
+[32-Mbit of on board Flash](https://www.mouser.se/datasheet/2/590/AT25SL321_112-1385816.pdf) allow the FPGA binary to be stored on the module, as well as other user data which can be read or written to during runtime.

 ## Feature summary
 {: .no_toc}
-- **Bluetooth 5.2** including long range.
+- **Bluetooth 5.2** support including Long Range.
 - **Thread** support.
 - **64MHz Cortex M4** processor.
 - **FPGA** with 5k LUT and DSP blocks.
-- **8x GPIO** including I3C and USB support.
+- **8x FPGA IO** including I3C and USB support.
-- **2x ADC/GPIO** pins with sleep/wake triggers.
+- **2x nRF GPIO** pins with ADC and low power wake.
 - **Lithium battery charging** and monitoring.
-- **3x Vout rails** adjustable including buck-boost modes.
+- **3x adjustable Vout rails** including 1x buck-boost up to 5.5V.
-- **32 Mb** flash storage.
+- **32-Mbit** flash storage.
 - **Integrated antenna, passives and crystals**.

 ## Use cases